IIIF/api/source/api/presentation/3.0/index.md

  * Other resource types _MAY_ have labels.<br/>
    Clients _MAY_ process label on other resource types.

+__Example:__
 ``` json-doc
 {"label": {"en": ["Label Value"]}}
 ```

 ##### metadata
 A list of short descriptive entries, given as pairs of human readable `label` and `value` to be displayed to the user.
-The value of both `label` and `value` _MUST_ be a JSON object, as described in the [languages][languages] section.
-There are no semantics conveyed by this information, and clients _SHOULD NOT_ use it for discovery or other purposes.
+There are no semantics conveyed by this information, only strings to present to the user.
 A pair might be used to convey to the user information such as the creator of the object, information about its creation, a brief physical description, or ownership information, amongst other use cases.
 An example pair of label and value might be a label of "Author" and a value of "Jehan Froissart".

-__ Take out client functionality requirements:__

-> Clients _SHOULD_ have a way to display the information about Manifests and Canvases, and _MAY_ have a way to view the information about other resources.
-The client _SHOULD_ display the pairs in the order provided by the description.
+The value of the `metadata` property _MUST_ be an array of objects, where each object has both `label` and `value` properties.
+The values of both `label` and `value` _MUST_ be JSON objects, as described in the [languages][languages] section.

- * A Collection _SHOULD_ have one or more metadata pairs associated with it.
+ * A Collection _SHOULD_ have one or more metadata pairs associated with it.<br/>
+   Clients _MUST_ process metadata on a Collection.
- * A Manifest _SHOULD_ have one or more metadata pairs associated with it describing the object or work.
+ * A Manifest _SHOULD_ have one or more metadata pairs associated with it.<br/>
+   Clients _MUST_ process metadata on a Manifest.
+ * A Canvas _MAY_ have one or more metadata pairs associated with it.<br/>
+   Clients _SHOULD_ process metadata on a Canvas.
- * Other resource types _MAY_ have one or more metadata pairs.
+ * Other resource types _MAY_ have one or more metadata pairs.<br/>
+   Clients _MAY_ process metadata on other resource types.

+Clients _SHOULD_ display the metadata pairs in the order provided.
+Clients _SHOULD NOT_ use metadata for indexing and discovery purposes, as there are intentionally no consistent semantics.

+__Example:__
 ``` json-doc
 {"metadata": [ {"label": {"en": ["Label"]}, "value": {"en": ["Value"]}} ]}
 ```

 ##### description
 A longer-form prose description of the object or resource that the property is attached to, intended to be conveyed to the user as a full text description, rather than a simple label and value.
+It can duplicate any of the information from the `metadata` fields, along with additional information required to understand what is being displayed.

 The value of the property _MUST_ be a JSON object, as described in the [languages][languages] section.
-It can duplicate any of the information from the `metadata` fields, along with additional information required to understand what is being displayed.

-__Take out client functionality requirements:__

-> Clients _SHOULD_ have a way to display the descriptions of Manifests and Canvases, and _MAY_ have a way to view the information about other resources.

- * A Collection _SHOULD_ have one or more descriptions.
+ * A Collection _SHOULD_ have one or more descriptions.<br/>
+   Clients _SHOULD_ process description on a Collection.
  * A Manifest _SHOULD_ have one or more descriptions.
+   Clients _SHOULD_ process description on a Manifest.
+ * A Canvas _MAY_ have one or more descriptions.<br/>
+   Clients _SHOULD_ process description on a Canvas.
- * Other resource types _MAY_ have one or more description.
+ * Other resource types _MAY_ have one or more description.<br/>
+   Clients _MAY_ process description on other resource types.

+__Example:__
 ``` json-doc
 {"description": {"en": ["Description Value"]}}
 ```

 ##### thumbnail
 A small content resource that represents the resource that the property is attached to, such as a small image or short audio clip.
 It is _RECOMMENDED_ that a [IIIF Image API][image-api] service be available for images to enable manipulations such as resizing.

 The value _MUST_ be a JSON array, with each item in the array being a JSON object that _MUST_ have an `id` property and _SHOULD_ have at least one of `type` and `format`.

  * A Collection _SHOULD_ have exactly one thumbnail resource, and _MAY_ have more than one.
  * A Manifest _SHOULD_ have exactly one thumbnail resource, and _MAY_ have more than one.